 - Not suitable for the cats suffering from UTI.

 My personal experience says it is the best dry cat food available in the market.
 However, you should take a note of few things which has been becoming the reason for switching to other similar products for some of the people.
 Wellness core has changed his formula once and some of the cats hated it!
 Although my Lucy didn’t even notice any changes in it and continued to enjoy this food.

-#2.
-Runners Up, Best Overall: Natural Balance Limited Ingredient Diet
+Runners Up: Natural Balance Limited Ingredient Diet

 As simply puts the name of the product, LID, Limited Ingredient Diet maintains the natural balance of nutrients and ingredients.
 Each and every ingredient used in this cat formula is meant for proper digestion of food and prevention of upsetting of the stomach.
 The unique taste if each ingredient makes the formulas unique to cat’s taste buds.